bauerjj/bauerjj.github.io/_pages/linux-tips.md

  * Move to the end of line.
 Ctrl + e
  * Cut from cursor to the end of line.
 Ctrl + k
  * Cut from cursor to the end of word.
 Ctrl + d
+ * A single hypthen when passing in commandline arguments is for single characters, or a string meant to be interpreted as a bunch of single characters.
+Use a double hyphen for an actual string

 ### Variables and Quotes
  * Putting spaces around equals sign (=) will cause the shell to mistake the variable name for a command name